Can an LLC Own Another LLC? (All You Need to Know)

 Quick Summary:

-- An LLC can own one LLC or more by forming a parent or master entity and managing subsidiary businesses.
+- An LLC can own another LLC by forming a parent or master entity and managing subsidiary businesses.

-- The main advantages of this structure involve asset protection, corporate income tax efficiency, and business growth.
+- The main advantages of this structure involve asset protection, tax efficiency, and business growth.

 Can an LLC Own Another LLC?

-There are a few different ways that an LLC can own one LLC or more: the parent-subsidiary LLC business structure and the holding company structure.
+There are two primary ways to do this: the parent-subsidiary LLC structure and the holding company structure.

 1. Parent-Subsidiary LLC Structure